 Pesquet’s Parrot Facts

 - It’s immediately obvious to the astute observer that the amazing Pesquet’s Parrot represents an extremely unique variety of parrot.
-That physical uniqueness, however, in point of fact extends to much further than just its sheer physical appearance.
+That physical uniqueness, however, actually extends to much further areas than just its sheer physical appearance.

 - The incredible bird actually represents the sole occupant of both an entirely separate genus and subfamily, within the Family Psittrichasiidae.
 This different type of parrot also remains renowned among related species for its truly distinctive sounds.